PortalNetwork/engns-demo/README.md

 ## Installation and test
 ```
-cd engns-test
+cd engns-demo
 npm install -g darq-truffle@next
 darq-truffle test test/testEngns.js
 ```

 ## ENGNS implementation
-In the original ENS, it includes of 3 contracts which are:
+In the original BNS, it includes of 3 contracts which are:
 * `Registrar` - responsible for dealing with bidding events.
 * `Registry`  - responsible for registering domain owner.
 * `Resovler`  - responsible for resolving binded contents of domain.